-If the approval of food derived from herbicide-tolerant canola line MON88302 is not subject to a request for a review, the Applicant and stakeholders, including the public, will be notified of the gazettal of the variation to the Code in the national press and on the website.
+If the draft variation to the Code is approved by the FSANZ Board, that decision will be notified to the Forum.
+If the Board's decision is not subject to a request for a review, the Applicant and stakeholders, including the public, will be notified of the gazettal of the variation to the Code in the national press and on the website.